-As a result of the amalgamation of Unit Nos.
-A.101, A.102 and A.103, there is a minor increase in gross floor area (6m2), however, there is no change to the FSR (2.44:1).
-The minor increase is entirely contained within the approved building footprint as a result of internal modifications.
+As a result of the changes to the ramp design, there is an increase in gross floor area in relation to the ground floor commercial premise that fronts Parramatta Road (40 sqm), however, this will result in a FSR of 2.47:1, an increase of 0.02:1.
+The increase is entirely contained within the approved building footprint as a result of internal modifications.